PhilipQuirke/verified_transformers/README.md

 - **QuantaTools:** Python library code imported into the notebooks:
   - model_*.py: Contains the configuration of the transformer model being trained/analysed.
 Includes class ModelConfig
   - useful_*.py: Contains data on the useful token positions and useful nodes (attention heads and MLP neurons) that the model uses in predictions.
 Includes class UsefulConfig derived from ModelConfig.
+Refer [Useful_Tags](./useful_tags.md) for more detail.
   - algo_*.py: Contains tools to support declaring and validating a model algorithm.
 Includes class AlgoConfig derived from UsefulConfig.
   - maths_*.py: Contains specializations of the above specific to arithmetic (addition and subtraction) transformer models.
 Includes class MathsConfig derived from AlgoConfig.
   - quanta_*.py: Contains categorisations of model behavior (aka quanta), with ways to detect and graph them